a-jimenezc/pdf_chat/README.md

 # Ask the PDF

 This repository contains the source code for the web application: Ask the PDF.
 The application enables users to upload a PDF document and, regardless of its size, begin asking questions about it.
 Additionally, it provides a concise summary in a table-of-contents format as a guide.
-Initially designed for Spanish speakers, the application was later expanded for usage in English as well.
+It was designed for Spanish speakers, but the application also supports responses in English.
 It utilizes LLaMA 2 or gpt-3.5 Turbo as its language model; further details are provided below.

 ## Requirements